Jher873/Jher873.github.io/README.md

-# My GitHub Page Site!
+# My Custom Jekyll Theme

-Welcome to my Github Page Site

-This is a simple markdown file to host as my main page
+A simple and clean Jekyll theme for GitHub Pages.

+## How to Use
+1. Fork this repository.
+2. Enable GitHub Pages in **Settings > Pages**.
+3. Your site will be available at `https://your-username.github.io/`.

+This theme includes:
+- A default layout with navigation
+- A simple CSS file for styling
+- An example homepage